betheden/hebrew-grammar/content/particle.rst

 Summary
 -------

 Particles are auxiliary words that do not fit into any strict grammatical categorization.
 They often mark grammatical structures and/or show how other words within a sentence are related to each other.
-Many particles in Biblical Hebrew are closely related to
+Many particles in Biblical Hebrew are closely related to :ref:`adverbs<adverb>` or :ref:`conjunctions<conjunction>`.
-:ref:`adverb`\s
-or
-:ref:`conjunction`\s.

 Article
 -------